 When the steps below are completed, a mail flow rule will redirect messages addressed to users whose City property is set to New Orleans to the IP address specified by the Outbound connector.

 Step 1: Use the Exchange admin center to create the connector

 The first thing we need to do is create an Outbound connector.
 This connector will be used by the mail flow rule that we'll set up in Step 2.
 In this connector, you'll select where messages it receives originate (such as a mailbox in your Office 365 organization), the type of organization where the messages will be sent (such as your on-premises servers), the security that should be applied to the connection, and name or IP address of the target server.
 If you want to learn more about how to create connectors, check out Configure mail flow using connectors in Office 365.

-In the EAC, navigate to mail flow > connectors. click to create a new connector.
+In the EAC, go to Mail flow > Connectors. click New to create a new connector.

 In the From: drop-down box, choose Office 365.

 In the To: drop-down box, choose either Your organization's email server or Partner organization if you want to connect to a server other than your organizations.

 Name the connector and add a description.
 If you want to turn the connector on immediately, check Turn it on.
 Click Next.